 He commissioned many copies from professional artists regularly working in Italy.
 Most of these were destined for the Guild of St. George museum at Sheffield, but examples by Charles Fairfax Murray, Angelo Alessandri and J.W.
 Bunney are also in the Whitehouse Collection in the Ruskin Library.

 Charles Fairfax Murray: The calling of Matthew, after Carpaccio

-Catalogues are available for many of our exhibitions - see our Publications List for details.
+Catalogues are available for many of our exhibitions - see our online store for details.

 Ruskin Library Web Pages created and maintained by Jen Shepherd

 All images and text (c)The Ruskin Library, unless otherwise stated.